james-claar/html-adventure/README.md

-My first HTML adventure game.
+An HTML adventure game I made as a young child.